-You can use acupressure all over the body to achieve different effects, and today, doctors are beginning to see the amazing value of acupressure for treating everything from ringing ear (tinnitus) syndrome, to treating addiction and depression, to promoting relaxation and good sleep.
+You can use acupressure all over the body to achieve different effects.
+Today, doctors are beginning to see the amazing value of acupressure for treating everything from ringing ear (tinnitus) syndrome, to treating addiction and depression, to promoting relaxation and good sleep.

-I’m going to discuss about the acupressure techniques I have learned about that most benefit relaxation and for creating the ideal state for the most restful, delta-wave rich sleep you’ve ever experienced.
+I’m going to discuss about the acupressure techniques I have learned that most benefits relaxation and for creating the ideal state for the most restful, delta-wave rich sleep you’ll ever experience.

-What Acupressure Can Do for You and Everyday Stress
+What Acupressure Can Do for You and for Everyday Stress

 And I know that, like me, you want peak mental and physical performance, if you can achieve it.
-Hopefully today, I will help you to discover some relaxation techniques that will enhance your quality of sleep when you sleep, giving you more energy and enhanced performance when you are awake.
+Hopefully today, I could help you discover some relaxation techniques that would enhance your quality of sleep, giving you more energy and enhanced performance when you are awake.